-Introduction
+1. Introduction

 Schedules, procedures, commands, and telemetry are at the heart of operating complex spacecraft.
-Schedules dictate when to do something, procedures tell operators how to do it, and the command and telemetry system enables both.
-In many space operations, procedures and schedules are stove-piped with little or no information exchanged between largely manual systems.
+Schedules dictate when to do a task, procedures tell human operators how to do it, and the command and telemetry system enables execution.
+In typical space operations these systems are independent, with little or no information exchanged between largely manual systems.

-In the work presented in this paper, procedures, schedules, real-time telemetry, and commanding are integrated using modern distributed computation approaches and commercial off-the-shelf (COTS) solutions with the result applied to Sierra Nevada Corporation's Dream Chaser[®] spaceplane operations servicing NASA's International Space Station (ISS) in support of the Cargo Resupply Services 2 (CRS2) contract.
+In the work presented in this paper, procedures, schedules, real-time telemetry, and commanding are integrated using modern distributed computation approaches and commercial off-the-shelf (COTS) solutions with the result applied to Sierra Space Corporation's Dream Chaser® spaceplane operations servicing NASA's International Space Station (ISS) in support of the Cargo Resupply Services 2 (CRS2) contract.

-The system consists of an electronic procedure system which connects directly to a web-based scheduling system, as well as spacecraft telemetry and commands.
+The setup consists of an electronic procedure system which connects directly to a web-based scheduling system, as well as spacecraft telemetry and commands.
 The scheduling system can initiate procedures and track their status.
-Operators developing schedules have electronic access to all procedures with estimated durations based on prior execution.
-These interfaces are provided by web-based technologies such as REST and JSON.
-Operator interfaces to the schedule and electronic procedures are also web-based, which allows for simultaneous sharing of information across all operators and access from any device with a web-browser.
+Planners developing the schedules have electronic access to all procedures with estimated durations based on prior execution.
+These interfaces are provided by web-based technologies such as REpresentational State Transfer (REST) and JavaScript Object Notation (JSON).
+User interfaces to the schedule and electronic procedures are also web-based, which allows for simultaneous sharing of information across all operators.
 The result is more efficient operations with less manual labor overhead and fewer errors.